 AndroBench is a benchmark software that evaluates your Android phone’s storage performance.
 There are two types of benchmarks available: Micro and SQLite.

 Micro benchmarking allows you to compare your storage’s fundamental efficiency (sequential read and write and random read and write) to those of other devices.
-The SQLite benchmark, on the other hand, measures the effectiveness of insert, update, and delete queries on a database that is similar to that used in a messaging platform.
+The SQLite benchmark, on the other hand, measures the effectiveness of inserting, updating, and deleting queries on a database that is similar to that used in a messaging platform.

 Measurement storage performance, Sequential read and sequential write speeds, random read, and random write speeds, and SQLite benchmarks are all covered in detail in this app.